 - Retain envelope with document.”

-Election superintendents and city clerks shall transmit forms to the Commission by eFax or email:
+Election superintendents and city clerks shall transmit the following forms to the Commission through the e-file system:

-- CCDR: submit to the Commission no later than 30 days after the close of each grace period.
+- CCDR: eFax to the Commission no later than 30 days after the close of each grace period.

-- PFD: submit to the Commission no later than 30 days from the close of the reporting period.
+- PFD: eFax to the Commission no later than 30 days from the close of the reporting period.

-- TBD: submit to the Commission no later than 10 days from the close of the reporting period.
+- TBD: eFax to the Commission no later than 10 days from the close of the reporting period.